sleepingkingstudios/cuprum/README.md

   def process book
     if book.cover.nil?
-      return Cuprum::Result.new(errors: 'This book does not have a cover.') end
+      return Cuprum::Result.new(error: 'This book does not have a cover.') end

     book.published = true